Circumcision’s Psychological Damage

 The circumcision of children has myriad negative psychological consequences that the CDC has failed to consider.
 Removing healthy tissue in the absence of any medical need harms the patient and is a breach of medical providers’ ethical duty to the child.
 We believe that all people have a right to bodily autonomy and self-determination and deeply respect this fundamental tenet of international human rights law (UNESCO 2005).
 As children cannot advocate for themselves, they need adults to understand the complexities of their emotional experiences and provide them special protection.
 We oppose the CDC’s circumcision recommendation and encourage all parents to do the same in order to protect their children from physical and psychological harm.

-PARENTS: For clear, easy and plain-language help making the circumcision decision, try the CIRCUMCISION DECISION MAKER at http://circumcisiondecisionmaker.com/.
+Parents: For clear, easy and plain-language help making the circumcision decision, try the Circumcision Decision Maker.

 Anand, K.J., & Scalzo, F.M.
 (2000).
 Can adverse neonatal experiences alter brain development and subsequent behavior?
 Biol Neonate, 77, 69-82.